BrennanSullivan/BrennanSullivan/README.md

- Hi, I am a Neuroscience PhD student at Baylor College of Medicine interested in how neurons process and store the information underlying working learning.
+I am a Neuroscience PhD student at Baylor College of Medicine interested in how neurons process and store the information underlying working memory.